Blog Post Automation Trends 2023: Top 7 Takeaways from the Annual Global State of IT Automation Report

 The results are in!
 IT Ops, DevOps, DataOps, CloudOps, PlatformOps, and ITSM pros worldwide share their thoughts on automation and orchestration in the 2023 Global State of IT Automation report.

-IT Automation is top of mind for executives who need to drive efficiencies, ensure security, and control costs in increasingly complex hybrid IT environments.
+IT Automation can help enterprises drive efficiencies, ensure security, and control costs in increasingly complex hybrid IT environments.
 For them, the annual 2023 Global State of IT Automation Report provides valuable insights into the current state and future trends of automation, including the latest tools, technologies, and strategies that organizations are adopting to streamline their operations and stay ahead of the competition.

 Earlier this year, Stonebranch partnered with Censuswide, an international market research consultancy, to conduct a global online survey of IT automation experts — all from companies of 1000 or more employees — to reveal their perspectives on how automation intersects with DataOps, DevOps, Cloud Ops, and IT Ops priorities.